12 ginchy, kooky facts about '77 Sunset Strip'

 The opening was filmed outside of Dean Martin's restaurant.

 In the intro, we see Bailey hop into his convertible at Dino's Lodge, Kookie's workplace.
 The restaurant was real, a joint opened by Dean Martin at 8524 Sunset Boulevard in 1958.
 Don't go looking for it.
-A few years ago, the entire block was demolished.
+The entire block was demolished in 2013.

 77 Sunset Strip is a fake address.